Curry and his supporting cast rally Warriors past Heat in OT

-SAN FRANCISCO (AP) — Stephen Curry made a go-ahead 3-pointer with 1:15 left in overtime, set up Andrew Wiggins for one the next time down before delivering a final dagger from deep, leading the Golden State Warriors to a 120-112 victory over the Miami Heat on Wednesday night.
+SAN FRANCISCO (AP) — Stephen Curry’s supporting cast knew he would eventually break out.

+Curry hit a go-ahead 3-pointer with 1:15 left in overtime, found Andrew Wiggins for another the next time down before delivering a final dagger from deep, rallying the Golden State Warriors to a 120-112 victory over the Miami Heat on Wednesday night.

+“Everything was in rhythm for Steph.
+Percentages always catch up for him,” Kent Bazemore said.
+“We just stayed with it, which is good on him, just staying with it and keep letting it fly.
+He was huge for us late there.”

-Kent Bazemore had a follow shot with 1:32 left for one of his two big baskets in OT and finished with a season-high 26 points — his second 20-point performance this season.
+Bazemore tipped in Wiggins’ miss with 1:32 left for one of his two big baskets in OT and finished with a season-high 26 points — his second 20-point performance this season.

 Curry scored 25 points and overcame an off shooting night by finding his stroke when it mattered most.
 He added 11 assists and seven rebounds.